microsoft/vscode-docs/docs/remote/containers.md

     If you want to check out the contents of a dev container before picking one, see the [vscode-dev-containers repository](https://aka.ms/vscode-dev-containers).

 3. Once you pick a dev container definition, any needed configuration files like `devcontainer.json` are added to the folder and the VS Code window reloads.
-VS Code then begins provisioning a container and a progress notification shows status updates.
+VS Code then begins creating a container and a progress notification shows status updates.

     ![Dev Container Progress Notification](images/containers/dev-container-progress.png)